Hesperian Health Guides

 For HIV treatment, give 200 mg by mouth once a day for 14 days, then give 200 mg 2 times a day, every day.
 Also give other medicines.

-For any baby born to a woman with HIV, give the baby 2 mg for each kilogram of weight (or 6mg) immediately after the birth.
+For any baby born to a woman with HIV, give the baby 2 mg by mouth for each kilogram of weight (or 6 mg if you cannot weigh the baby) immediately after the birth.
 Then give 2 mg/kg to the baby for 6 weeks if the mother is not breastfeeding.
 If she is breastfeeding, give 2 mg/kg of NVP to the baby until 1 week after breastfeeding has ended.

 Information you